List of Ace Attorney characters: Wendy Oldbag

 Wendy Oldbag (大場 カオル, Ōba Kaoru) is an elderly security guard first seen working for Global Studios during the trial of Will Powers.
 She tends to give lengthy speeches and irritate both Wright and Edgeworth.
 She has been known to crush on younger men including Edgeworth, and the deceased actors, Jack Hammer and Juan Corrida.

+She was supposed to appear in Trials and Tribulations, and ended up having just enough memory space to appear as a cameo at the very end.
+She would have had a lei around her neck to imply coming back from a vacation to Hawaii, but that was cut as well.